 Dr. Stoycheva has worked extensively within the field of trauma—ranging from early childhood abuse to domestic violence, to surviving natural disasters and war-related trauma—as well as with anxiety and panic disorders, mood disorders, and personality disorders.
 She is a Certified Clinical Trauma Professional.
 The scope of her experience includes working with children, adolescents, adults, and families, in both inpatient and outpatient settings.
 Her approach is integrative, blending psychodynamic, relational, cognitive-behavioral, and dialectical-behavioral techniques, tailored individually for each client.
 Dr. Stoycheva has also held a two-year Research Fellowship at the Pacella Parent-Child Center, New York Psychoanalytic Institute.
 She has taught both undergraduate and graduate-level college courses and has contributed over a dozen publications and presentations in the fields of trauma, family dynamics, and the psychotherapy process.

 Dr. Stoycheva is a member of the American Psychological Association (APA), of Division 56 (Trauma Division) of APA, of the International Society for Traumatic Stress Studies (ISTSS), and of the Suffolk County Psychological Association.
-She recently coauthored The Unconscious: Theory, Research, and Clinical Implications, published by the Guilford Press (https://www.guilford.com/books/The-Unconscious/Weinberger-Stoycheva/9781462541058).
+She is a coauthor of The Unconscious: Theory, Research, and Clinical Implications – winner of the 2021 Book Prize in Theory of the American Board and Academy of Psychoanalysis.
 The book focuses on how everyday unconscious processes shape our beliefs, attitudes, thoughts, behaviors, and the psychotherapy process.
 You can also read Dr. Stoycheva’s article series The Everyday Unconscious on Psychology Today.

 Dr. Stoycheva is fluent and can provide therapy in English and Bulgarian.